dwilliam62/nix-iso/Tools-Included.md

-# Tools Included on the Recovery ISO
+# Live ISO Toolset (included in all profiles)

-This document lists the tooling included on the nixos-recovery ISO profile, grouped by category.
+This document lists the tooling included on all ISO profiles (minimal, GNOME, COSMIC), grouped by category.

 Core CLI
 - coreutils (cat, ls, etc.)